alexliesenfeld/health/README.md

 		}),
 	)

-	// This will start periodic check goroutines and do a first check run
+	// This will start periodic checks and do a first health check
-	// to test for an initial system health status. checker.Start()
+	// to test for an initial system status. checker.Start()

 	// We Create a new http.Handler that provides health check information